cunnane/xloil/docs/source/xlOil_Python/Rtd.rst

 Introduction
 ------------

-In Excel, RTD functions are able to return values independently of Excel's calculation cycle.
+In Excel, RTD (real time data) functions are able to return values independently of Excel's calculation cycle.
 The classic example of this is a stock ticker with live prices.
 It is very easy to create an RTD function in xlOil_Python -- the following will give you a ticking clock:

 ::